QIAseq miRNA

 Even when we perform a Reception Control in all samples, we require from our users to asses both total RNA quality and concentration.

-To accomplish this we recommend to use:
+To accomplish this we recommend using the following:

 • RNA concentration